yuhangwang/CLooG/README.md

 make check -j10 | tee QualityVerification.txt
 make install
 ```
+note: GCC 4.9.2 requires isl-based CLooG and **must** be built against isl-0.12.2 (not the bundled isl).

 ### Quality verification
 See the "QualityVerification.txt" for the output of "make check".